Z2PackDev/Z2Pack/doc/source/tutorial_core.rst

 * **Convergence along the k-points string**

-  The number of k-points along a given string is increased until the change in WCC positions is below a certain limit.
-Because it is in general not possible to identify (and hence distinguish) the WCC, a WCC density is computed by assigning a triangular density with spread ``wcc_tol`` and weight 1 to each WCC.
-If the total difference in density is lower than 1, the WCC are considered converged.
+  The number of k-points along a given string is increased until the change in WCC positions is below a certain limit ``wcc_tol``.

   The number of k-points used for each step can be adjusted by setting the ``iterator`` keyword.
 Its value must be a Python iterator returning integers.
 For example, ``iterator=range(10, 31, 4)`` would mean the number of k-points goes from 10 to 30 in steps of 4.

-  Considering a single WCC, this scheme ensures that it cannot move more than ``wcc_tol`` for convergence to be reached.

   Iteration along the string can be turned off by setting ``no_iter=True``.
   The first value yielded by the ``iterator`` is then used as the number of k-points used.

+  .. note:: Because the WCC cannot be distinguished between iteration
+      steps (i.e. we don't know which WCC is which), the WCC have to be sorted.
+However, since the WCC are defined periodically on :math:`[0, 1)`, a WCC could cross from  1 to 0 (or vice versa) between iteration steps, which would mess up the  sorting.
+To avoid this, the WCC are sorted not from 0 to 1, but from  the largest gap between any two WCC (in both iteration steps) onward.

 * **Distance between the largest gap and neighbouring WCC** For a reliable calculation of the Z2 invariant, the middle of the largest gap between WCC in a k-point string should not be too close